po1sigala/live/01-Class-Content/17-CS-dev/01-Activities/10-Stu_Callback-Queues/README.md

 ## Steps to Reproduce the Problem

-1. Once the page has loaded, the button on the page is unresponsive.
+1. The page does not render for a long time, so the user is unable to interact with the page.
+Page appears broken to the user.

 ---